torbsd/torbsd.github.io/blog.md

 The accomplishments are not reducible to a single blog entry, but here are summaries of the more interesting:

-* There was continued development and the release of several Tor Browser versions, including 6.0 and 6.0.2, the latter of which is current with the Tor Project.
+* There was continued development and the release of several Tor Browser versions.
+Packages for 6.0 and 6.0.2 (the current version) were produced.
 The OpenBSD packages for both amd64 and i386 are available at http://mirror.nycbug.org/pub/snapshots/packages/{amd64,i386}.
-With feedback from the OpenBSD ports@ mailing list, another version of TB 6.0.2 may be in the works.
+With feedback from the OpenBSD ports@ mailing list, another version of TB 6.0.2 is in the works.

 * We held a presentation at BSDCan 2016 in Ottawa, Canada in June.
 The presentation, entited [Beyond Monocultures](http://www.bsdcan.org/2016/schedule/events/712.en.html) is hosted on [YouTube](https://www.youtube.com/watch?v=KeQWET79t_Y).
 The meeting was engaging and filled with discussion, and there were some exciting possibilities produced by the meeting, including a code audit offered by a well-respected information security firm, plus the initial steps in porting our TB code to [HardenedBSD](https://hardendedbsd.org).